inab/funny-passphrase/README.md

 # funny-passphrase

-This is the repository of a library to index text files, and generate passphrases from sets of them.
+This is the repository of a library and command line tools to index text files, and generate passphrases from sets of them.

 ## Passphrase generator